 Panettone

 Tall and buttery, and studded with fruit, this Panettone is an incredible treat for everyone, including those who thought they would never again enjoy this traditional Italian Christmas treat!
-Made with Pamela’s All-Purpose Flour Artisan Blend.
+Made with Pamela’s All-Purpose Flour.

 Ingredients